kwikteam/phy-doc/docs/kwik-model.md

-## Working with Kwik files
+## Working with KWIK files

-> phy 0.2.0 only supports files in the Kwik format.
+> phy 0.2.0 only supports files in the [KWIK format](kwik-format.md).
 Future versions may support other file formats.

-The [**Kwik format**](kwik-format.md) features several files:
+The [**KWIK format**](kwik-format.md) features several files:

 * `.kwik`: metadata, spikes, clusters
 * `.kwx`: masks, features
 * `.dat`: raw extracellular traces

-> OpenEphys can also generate Kwik files.
+> OpenEphys can also generate KWIK files.
 Feel free to contact us if you get any problem or incompatibility.

 ### Opening a dataset